ihavalyova/DiAtomic/Diatom.tex.md

 Linear Algebra technique for ...

+It is important that SVD can be applied to _any_ matrix, it is unique and guaranteed to exist.

 The **```run_svd```** method has only default parameters:

 - **```niter```** - the number of iterations.
 Default is **```niter=1```**

 - **```deriv```** - the method used for computation of derivatives.
 Default is **```deriv='n'```**.
 When **```deriv='n'```** the derivatives will be computed numerically with the finite diffrence method.
 Another possibility is **```deriv='a'```** in which case the derivatives will be computed analitically with the Hellman-Feynman theorem:

 $$
 \frac{\partial E}{\partial a} = \langle \Psi \vert \frac{\partial H}{\partial a}\vert \Psi \rangle
 $$

 - **```tol```** - the tolerance value.
 It determines which and how many linear combinations of the fitted parameters will be discarded because the matrix is singular.
 The singular values which are less than **```tol```** times the largest singular value are treated as zero.
 That governs the effective rank of the matrix.
 Default is **```tol=0.1```**

 - **```lapack_driver```** - The name of the LAPACK routine used to solve the least-squares problem.
 The three possible values **```'gelsd'```**, **```'gelsy'```** and **```'gelss'```** correspond to the names of these routines. **```'gelsd'```** uses singular value decomposition and a divide and conquer method, **```'gelsy'```** uses the orthogonal QR factorization of the matrix and **```'gelss'```** uses the singular value decomposition of the matrix.
 In the most cases **```'gelsd'```** will likely be the most efficient method.
 Default is **```lapack_driver='gelsd'```**.